Omega Chi Epsilon: Activities

+Membership

-Membership is limited to chemical engineering juniors, seniors and graduate students.
+Membership is limited to chemical engineering juniors, seniors, and graduate students.
 Associate membership may be offered to professors or other members of the staff of institutions within the field.

+Chapters

+Omega Chi Epsilon has chartered 80 chapters at colleges and universities in the United States, Qatar, and the United Arab Emirates.

 Governance

 The Society's annual meeting is held at the same time and place as the annual meeting of the American Institute of Chemical Engineers.

-Governance is vested in a national president, vice-president, executive secretary and treasurer.
+Governance is vested in a national president, vice president, executive secretary, and treasurer.
 With the immediate past president, these constitute the Executive Committee.
+The current national president is Christi Luks of the Missouri University of Science and Technology.